As Europe eyes China, Japan may be the suitor to watch

 "But they will be cautious in what they pay," Waterhouse said.

-Japanese banks have a chequered history in acquisitions.
+Japanese banks have a checkered history in acquisitions.
 At times they have been opportunistic, rather than making decisions backed by a planned strategy.

 "The thing is Japanese banks have a poor track record for overseas operations," Deutsche's Yamada said.